 Does Michigan law cover ride-share (Uber/Lyft) and taxi rides?

-Yes.
-Michigan's child restraint law applies regardless of who is driving or who owns the vehicle.
-Parents transporting children in a ride-share are legally responsible for providing an appropriate child restraint, even though the ride-share driver is not required to provide one.
+Michigan's child restraint statute exempts taxicabs, buses, and certain other vehicles under MCL § 257.710d(6), but the safety logic does not change with the vehicle type — and ride-share vehicles operating as ordinary passenger cars are generally subject to the standard requirements.
+Parents transporting children in a ride-share are responsible for providing an appropriate child restraint, even though the driver is not required to provide one.
 Bring your own car seat.

 Are there exceptions for school buses?